Prospects for direct searches for light Higgs bosons at the ILC with 250 GeV: Validation of the methods with results from LEP I and LEP II

-where $\mathcal{L}$ is the actual luminosity derived from the values given in tab.~\ref{tab:IntegratedLuminosityLEP}.
-The scaling factors $c_{\rm trad},$ $c_{\rm recoil}$ depend on the parameters of the experiment and the analysis.
-We determined the factors via comparison with the official numbers from LEP for $S_{95}$.
-Such a scaling factor can only approximate the effects of an exact analysis.
-In case that the decay modes $H/\phi\to b \bar{b}$ and $Z\to \mu^+\mu^-$ are considered ---we call this the 'traditional' method at LEP--- it is expected to obtain $\sim 30 \times$ the luminosity (for an ideal detector).
-Assuming a median signal efficiency of ~50\% for the signal rates, the coefficients $c_{\rm trad}$ should therefore be not larger than $\approx 15$.
-Applying the recoil method, used by the OPAL experiment, only the decay mode $Z\to \mu^+\mu^-$ has been used and explicit efficiency $\epsilon$ have been published, therefore the corresponding coefficients $c_{\rm recoil}$ are smaller.
-The coefficients are given in tab.~\ref{tab:ScalingFactors}.
+where $\mathcal{L}$ is the luminosity derived from the values given in Tab.~\ref{tab:IntegratedLuminosityLEP}.
+The scaling factors $c_{\rm bb},$ $c_{\rm recoil}$ depend on the parameters of the experiment and the analysis.
+We have determined those factors from a comparison with the LEP-combined results for $S_{95}$ in the case of the $\phi \to b \bar b$ analyses and with the OPAL results for the case of the recoil method analyses.
+The four approximate scaling factors, rounded to integer values, that we have obtained in this way are listed in Tab.~\ref{tab:ScalingFactors}.